Flobbos/laravel-translatable/readme.md

 composer require flobbos/laravel-translatable-db
 ```

-Next, add the service provider to `config/app.php`
+Next, add the service provider to `config/app.php`.
+This step is not necessary
+if auto discover didn't work.

 ```
 Flobbos\TranslatableDB\TranslatableDBServiceProvider::class,